solaranamnesis/ottohahn/DIE-METEORITE-(CHONDRITE)-UND-IHRE-ORGANISMEN/full-text-english.md

 On the Earth, olivine is followed by granite, a feldspar rock: this order also corresponds with the specific gravity of the mineral.

 The specific gravity of hornblende is 3-3.40, olivine 3.35, enstatite 3.10-3.29, orthoclase 2.53-3.10, and quartz 2-2.80.
 The high specific gravity of hornblende seems to stem from its iron content.
 This sequence of specific gravity, just as in their stratification, strongly suggests mineral formation in water, i.e. in an aqueous solution.
-Here I must repeat what I have already said in _The Primordial Cell_: that creation, i.e. organic formation, could not have started with crabs (Trilobites).
+Here I must repeat what I have already said in _Primordial Cell_: that creation, i.e. organic formation, could not have started with crabs (Trilobites).
 We find a constant series of forms everywhere in the later strata, so why should this law not continue all the way down to the very beginning?

 This alone should lead one to the assumption that the immediate precursors to the Silurian, gneiss, and granite have an organic origin.